Hi-Folks/lara-sock/README.md

 ## Starting the server

-Installing the package in your Laravel project, adds a new command in `php artisan`.
+Installing the package in your Laravel project adds a new command with `php artisan`.
 The new `larasock:start` artisan command starts a long live running process that starts a Web Socket server, ready to listen and accept your Web Socket connection from clients.

 ```bash